This quick guide pulls together a number of concepts and tutorials, and takes you through the general process of using Adobe Presenter.

 - Find a quiet room.

-- If the room has a blind of curtains close them.
-This reduces the sound refection from the glass.
+- If the room has a blind or curtains close them.
+This reduces the sound reflection from the glass.

-- Practice speaking before recording presentation, allows more confidence.
+- Practice speaking before recording presentation, allows more confidence and will give you an idea of the length of your presentation.

-- Either standing or sitting down whilst performing the presentation.
+- Either stand or sit whilst performing the presentation.

 - You may also want to use hand gestures to help you explain more elaborately and possibly help you to relax.